- A Roth IRA allows your investments to grow tax-free, and qualified withdrawals in retirement are also tax-free.

 Even better, your company might incentivize you by offering an “employer match.”

 This means that if you save into your account, they’ll follow your lead and deposit money in your account.
 This is as close to “free money” that you can get.
-If you have an employer match, saving here is your top priority.

 This is where it pays to know how all your accounts work.